Herring roe in two ways 数の子 #1 (dashi and soy sauce marinated)

 I rolled the kelp around the salmon strip in the center and tied it off in two places using the kanpyou as shown below (this pictures is after cooking).
 To prevent it from sticking, I could have put dried bamboo leaves on the bottom of the pan (but darn I was fresh out).
 I just used additional hydrated kelp to line the bottom (it will stick to the bottom but the rolls do not).
 I placed all 4 rolls in a shallow pan in which they fit snugly (I used a square Pyrex baking pan with a glass lid).
 I then poured in the kelp soaking liquid.
 Since I also had a soaking liquid left over from rehydrating dried shiitake mushrooms (used in another dish), and the mushrooms had imparted some good flavor to the liquid I also added that.
 I added sake (2-3 tbs) as well.
 The kelp rolls should be just covered with water.
 I simmered it with the lid on for 1 hour or until the kelp is soft.

 The seasoning is essentially sweet and salty (soy sauce) which is a typical Japanese seasoning.
 As a rule, the “sweet” of the seasoning is added first.
 So I added sugar (1 tsp) over the rolls and let it simmer for 5 minutes with an otoshibuta 落 とし蓋.
 I then added more sugar (1 tsp) and soy sauce (1 tbs) and simmered it for 10-15 minutes.
 At the end of cooking, the liquid was reduced in half.
 At the very end, I added mirin (2 tsp) and soy sauce (2 tsp) for a fresh taste.
 Again, the seasoning is up to your liking; you could add more sugar, mirin and soy sauce.
 I did not want to season it too strongly.
 I let it cool in the cooking liquid.
-The picture above (norio there is no picture above) shows it after it cooled and was ready to be cut.
+The second picture below shows it after it cooled and was ready to be cut.

 I originally got this recipe from my mother.
 Using hanpen はんぺん fish cake instead of ground white fish flesh or "surimi" すり身 makes this recipe very easy.